Help us improve your experience.

 The Modify Virtual Chassis window appears.

-3. On the Modify Virtual Chassis window, click Add Switch and add the replacement switch to the Virtual Chassis as a new member.
+8. On the Modify Virtual Chassis window, click Add Switch and add the replacement switch to the Virtual Chassis as a new member.

-4. Click Update.
+9. Click Update.

-Because you have removed the VCP connection from the FPC0 being replaced, the Modify Virtual Chassis window displays a broken link against this member switch along with a delete (trash) icon.
+Because you removed the VCP connection from the FPC0 being replaced, the Modify Virtual Chassis window displays a broken link against this member switch along with a delete (trash) icon.

-10. Delete the member to be replaced by clicking the trash icon.
+12. Delete the member to be replaced by clicking the trash icon.

 The Modify Virtual Chassis window displays a message indicating that FPC0 is required.

-11. Move the new switch to slot 0 (the FPC0 slot) by dragging and dropping it.
-Also, update the Backup field with the MAC address of the new switch, as shown below:
+15. Update the Backup field with the MAC address of the new switch, as shown below:

 Renumber the Virtual Chassis Members

 You can modify the member switches’ order on the Mist portal by renumbering the members.
-On the Modify Virtual Chassis window, accessed from the switch details page, you can move around the port panel of a switch to change the order of the member.
+On the Modify Virtual Chassis window, accessible from the switch details page, you can move around the port panel of a switch to change the order of the member.
 The order is incremental.
 The first entry is member 0, the second is member 1, and so on.
 You are required to specify the FPC0.

 To renumber the switches in a preprovisioned Virtual Chassis: